-Symphony Orchestra
+MUSC 016 Symphony Orchestra

-Course Advisory: SCC minimum English standard; ability to play an orchestral instrument.
-An opportunity for qualified instrumentalists to perform as part of a symphony orchestra in public performances.
+Course Advisory: SCC minimum English standard; Limitation on Enrollment: Ability to play an orchestral instrument.
+This course is the study and performance of orchestral repertoire.
+It is open to those who play an orchestral instrument.
 A wide variety of musical literature is covered.
 Public performances and/or field trips are required.
-This is an open-entry, open-exit course.
 Repeatable 3 times.
-One and one-half to three hours weekly by arrangement.
+C-ID MUS 180.
+One half-hour lecture, one hour activity, one half-hour by arrangement.

-Chamber Orchestra
+MUSC 017 Chamber Orchestra

-Course Advisory: SCC minimum English standard; play an orchestral instrument.
-An instrumental ensemble class analyzing and performing large quantities of chamber orchestra music.
+Course Advisory: SCC minimum English standard; Limitation on Enrollment: Ability to play an orchestral instrument.
+Students must demonstrate an adequate level of proficiency on an instrument to participate and perform with the chamber orchestra.
+This course is the study and performance of chamber orchestra repertoire.
+It is open to those who play an orchestral instrument.
 Public performances and/or field trips are required.
 Repeatable 3 times.
-One hour lecture, two hours activity, one hour weekly by arrangement.
+C-ID MUS 180.
+One hour lecture, two hours activity, one hour by arrangement.

-Beginning Steel Drum Band
+MUSC 018 Beginning Steel Drum Band

 Course Advisory: SCC minimum English and Math standards.
 An ensemble class with emphasis on music from the Caribbean.
 Regular rehearsal and performances using steel drums.
 This class also presents a comparison of Caribbean musical performance styles.
 Public performances and/or field trips required.
 Repeatable 3 times.
-One hour lecture, two hours activity, one hour weekly by arrangement.
+One hour lecture, two hours activity, one hour by arrangement.